Alerting & On-Call — Observability & Reliability

 Key Points for Database Sharding

-- Horizontally partitions data across multiple database instances by a shard key
+- Horizontally partitions data across multiple database instances using a shard key

-- Shard key selection is the most critical decision — wrong key causes hotspots and cross-shard queries
+- Shard key selection is the single most important decision.
+Get it wrong and the result is hotspots and cross-shard queries everywhere

-- Resharding (adding/removing shards) is operationally dangerous — plan capacity ahead
+- Resharding (adding or removing shards) is operationally painful.
+Plan capacity early

 Common Mistakes with Database Sharding

-- Choosing a shard key with low cardinality — all data ends up on one shard
+- Choosing a shard key with low cardinality, so all data ends up on one shard

-- Not planning for resharding — data growth makes initial shard count insufficient
+- Not planning for resharding.
+Data growth will make the initial shard count insufficient

-- Designing queries that require cross-shard joins — defeats the purpose of sharding
+- Designing queries that need cross-shard joins.
+This defeats the whole point of sharding

-- Using auto-increment IDs as shard keys — creates write hotspots on the latest shard
+- Using auto-increment IDs as shard keys.
+This creates write hotspots on the latest shard

-- Not testing shard failure scenarios — losing one shard should not bring down the entire system
+- Skipping shard failure testing.
+Losing one shard should not take down the entire system

 Tools for Database Sharding